BPLIM/Workshops/README.md

 # BPLIM Manuals

-This folder contains the markdown versions of data manuals and general Guides created by BPLIM:
+This folder contains the Markdown and PDF versions of Data Manuals and general Guides created by BPLIM:

 - [Data Manuals](https://github.com/BPLIM/Manuals/tree/master/Data)

 - [Guides](https://github.com/BPLIM/Manuals/tree/master/Guides)

 The folder is used for versioning purposes.
-The full version of the Manuals, including descriptive statistics, is available in the BPLIM Servers.
+The full versions of the Manuals, including descriptive statistics, are available on the BPLIM Servers.